etiennebacher/altdoc/docs/vignettes/deploy.md

     -   Branch: `main` or `master` (depending on your git repository settings)
     -   Select folder: `docs/`
 4. Update your `altdoc` site, commit, and push to Github.
+Make sure all files in `docs/` are committed to the repository, including hidden files like `.nojekyll`.

 Detailed instructions are available on Github’s website: